REACT, a sanitary device by emergency, is faster and more effective than the traditional method of wound dressing.

 The kit used in an emergency usually includes gauze that is pressed into the wound with a lot of force.
 In some circumstances, gauze can be pushed into the wound in a procedure known as tamponade to prevent bleeding.

-Through this procedure, the gauze fills the space within the wound by providing internal pressure and blocking potential severed arteries.
+Through this procedure, gauze fills the space within the wound by providing internal pressure and blocking potential severed arteries.

 The solution